FrankCYB/JavaGPT/README.md

 - Chat Titles
 	- Autogenerate titles like ChatGPT website
 	- Manually name chats if preferred
+- Revert Chats
+	- Be able to void previous prompts and responses from chat
+	- You can void multiple prompts and responses
 - HTML Viewer
 	- View your chat content in HTML
 	- Supports Markdown Language syntax